abbbi/virtnbdbackup/README.md

 * `inc`: Perform incremental backup, based on the last full or incremental backup.
 A checkpoint for each incremental backup is created and saved.

+* `diff`: Perform differencial backup: saves the current delta to the last incremental or full backup.

 All required information for restore is stored to the same directory, including the latest virtual machine configuration, checkpoint information,